Alluxio/alluxio/docs/en/operation/Journal.md

 The configuration specified below should be applied to both Alluxio servers and Alluxio clients.

 Set the addresses of all masters in the cluster.
-The default rpc port is `19998`.
+The default embedded journal port is `19200`.

 ```
-alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998
+alluxio.master.embedded.journal.addresses=master_hostname_1:19200,master_hostname_2:19200,master_hostname_3:19200
 ```

-The input value is a list of comma-separated `host:port` RPC addresses where the client should look for masters when using multiple masters without Zookeeper.
-This property is not used when Zookeeper is enabled, since Zookeeper already stores the master addresses.
-If this is not set, clients will look for masters using the hostnames from `alluxio.master.embedded.journal.addresses` and the master rpc port.

 ### Optional configuration

 * `alluxio.master.embedded.journal.port`: The port masters use for embedded journal communication.
 Default: `19200`.
 * `alluxio.master.port`: The port masters use for RPCs.
 Default: `19998`.
-* `alluxio.master.embedded.journal.addresses`: A list of comma-separated embedded journal addresses like `alluxio.master.embedded.journal.addresses=master_hostname_1:19200,master_hostname_2:19200,master_hostname_3:19200`.
+* `alluxio.master.rpc.addresses`: A list of comma-separated `host:port` RPC addresses where the client should look for masters when using multiple masters without Zookeeper.
+This property is not used when Zookeeper is enabled, since Zookeeper already stores the master addresses.
+If this is not set, clients will look for masters using the hostnames from `alluxio.master.embedded.journal.addresses` and the master rpc port (Default:`19998`).

 ### Job service configuration

-It is usually best not to set any of these - by default the job master will use the same hostnames as the Alluxio master, so it is enough to set only `alluxio.master.rpc.addresses`.
+It is usually best not to set any of these - by default the job master will use the same hostnames as the Alluxio master, so it is enough to set only `alluxio.master.embedded.journal.addresses`.
 These properties only need to be set when the job service is being run independent from the rest of the system or using a non-standard port.

 * `alluxio.job.master.embedded.journal.port`: the port job masters use for embedded journal communications.
 Default: `20003`.